stephanbcbauer/standards.catena-x.github.io/docs/trg/trg-5/trg-5-2.md

 ### Chart Location

-Helm charts **must** be located for standardisation reasons inside the `/charts` directory of the Git repository.
+Helm charts **must** be located for standardization reasons inside the `/charts` directory of the Git repository.

 ```
 charts/